DiogoRibeiro7/tscv-vision/README.md

 ### Real-time streaming

-Process samples as they arrive with adaptive buffering and anomaly triggers:
+Process samples as they arrive with adaptive buffering and anomaly triggers.
+The encoder supports incremental updates, optional GPU acceleration via CuPy, and adaptive precision scaling for throughput-sensitive deployments:

 ```python
 from tscv_vision.streaming import StreamingEncoder